The Effect of Weather Conditions on Fertilizer Applications: A Spatial Dynamic Panel Data Analysis: Data description

 Even with a trimmed dataset in terms of considered years, the choice of a spatial dynamic panel data model, see Section \ref{sec:model}, renders too burdensome the computation of the model with all the data included.
 Furthermore, the strong climatic and socio--economic differences at world level calls for a subdivision of the data in more homogeneous zones.
 Finally, it is worth noting that comparing the results across developed and developing countries could be of particular interest for policy makers.
 Therefore, we selected four macro--regions over which to run the regressions separately: Europe (CAP zone), South America, South--East Asia and Africa.
-For the above four regressions, we consider balanced panel data sets, with the spatial dimension equal to $N=\{1928, 3508, 2703, 4854\}$ and the time dimension equal to $T=\{22,22,21,22\}$ years, respectively.
+For the above four regressions, we consider balanced panel data sets, with the spatial dimension equal to $N=\{1928, 3508, 2703, 3493\}$ and the time dimension equal to $T=\{21,21,21,21\}$ years, respectively.
 Table \ref{tab:tab2} shows the considered countries included in each of these macro--regions together with the number of grid cells for each country.
-Figures \ref{fig:fig1} and \ref{fig:fig2}, instead, show the spatial units (cells) taken into account for each macro--region and the approximated distributions of the N--fertilizer application with the Gaussian Kernel function.
-As we can observe, although the use of fertilization is by definition a truncated--at--zero Normal variable, justifying the use of a Tobit model, in all the four cases we can approximate quite well its distribution to a Gaussian, leading to the use of more complex and flexible spatio--temporal models already developed in the linear case, see Section \ref{sec:model}.
+Figure \ref{fig:fig1}, instead, shows the spatial units (cells) taken into account for each macro--region and the approximated distributions of the N--fertilizer application with the Gaussian Kernel function.
+As we can observe, although the use of fertilization is by definition a truncated--at--zero Normal variable, justifying the use of a Tobit model\footnote{See the paper by \cite{xu2015maximum} for a spatial Tobit model in a cross-sectional setting.}, in all the four cases we can approximate quite well its distribution to a Gaussian, leading to the use of more complex and flexible spatio--temporal models already developed in the linear case, see Section \ref{sec:model}.
+To obtain more reliable Gaussian--type distributions, a Yeo--Johnson power transformation \citep{yeo2000new} of the dependent variables is also adopted and a comparison of the results is reported in Section \ref{sec:robust}.